 Most rental cars use unleaded gas or diesel.
 Car rental companies provide a full tank on departure and unless you return the car with a full tank you will be charged for the gasoline.

 Fuel prices in Canada are higher than in the US but cheaper than in Europe.
-Remember, driving distances in Canada are long and a large amount of your vacation budget will go towards gasoline.
+Remember, driving distances in Canada are long and a large amount of your vacation budget will go toward gasoline.
 Filling up in larger cities is usually cheaper than in small towns.
 If you are heading up to the Yukon and Northwest Territories, gas prices will be much higher than in the south.

 Most gas stations are self-service.
-In major cities and along the Trans-Canada Highway, some stations are open for 24 hours, but in rural areas, they often close at 6 pm.
+In major cities and along the Trans-Canada Highway, some stations are open 24 hours, but in rural areas, they often close at 6 pm.

 Once you venture to Canada’s northern regions, gas stations are often far apart.
 It’s a good idea to fill up at every gas station you come across.
 Credit and debit cards are accepted at most places.